Lithium-ion Battery Life and Death

 It is important to note that fires are very rare.
 Still, it only takes a couple of fires and a little media coverage to prompt a recall.

-To learn more about lithium-ion batteries and related topics, check out the links on the next page.
+To learn more about lithium-ion batteries and related topics, check out the links below.